Wambita/ascii-web/README.md

 This is where the handlers in handler file are called and the where the server is run from.

 ## Limitations
-This project can only print characters in the printable ASCII range from space to tide `~`.
+This project can only print characters in the printable ASCII range from space to tilde `~`.
 When other characters outside the range are used, the program returns a bad request error.

+Be light on using the character combination "\n" and "\r" as they  represent newline (or same as you press enter button)

 ## Contribution